 Seasonal and Holiday Safety

-Snow and ice will be here soon and while it might be nice to stay indoors where it is warm and dry and watch the snow fall, at some point we all need to get out during the winter months.
-Whether going to work, class or the grocery store or heading out to sing carols, there are several things you can do to make your winter walking safer.
+Snow and ice are here and while it might be nice to stay indoors where it is warm and dry and watch the snow fall, at some point we all need to get out during the winter months.
+Even a small amount of snow can be troublesome - employees have already been injured due to snow and ice this year.
+Whether going to work, class or the grocery store, there are several things you can do to make your winter walking safer.

 Please report any accidents and injuries through the Accident Report Form.
-If you notice a safety concern, please submit a mobile-friendly Safety Concern Form.
+If you notice a safety concern, please use the mobile-friendly Safety Concern Form to submit you concern.
 For icy conditions that cannot be addressed with some sand from a sand bucket, contact Facilities at 208-885-6246.

 U of I Facilities is seeking faculty, staff and student help in reducing slippery, icy areas on campus - by using the "Sand Can" - which means scooping and spreading sand on slippery pavement areas.

 A Sand Can is a garbage can or bucket - labeled "SAND" on top - that has sand and a scoop inside.
 Currently, over 20 sand cans/buckets are located across the Moscow campus - inside or outside building entrances where slick conditions exist.

 Every winter, the Facilities Snow and Ice Prevention Team applies hundreds of tons of rock and sand around campus to increase traction.
 But with changing weather and ground conditions, new slick spots surface quickly.
 Please help to reduce the chance of a fellow Vandal tripping, slipping or even falling by taking a minute to spread sand on a discovered slick surface.